Saint Joseph's Oratory: Architecture and structure

 When the basilica's construction began in 1914, many architects were challenging the conventional Beaux-Arts style and neoclassicism.
 This period was also around the time where expressionist architecture, constructivist architecture, Bauhaus ideas and many other facets of modern architecture began to take off, with pioneers like Le Corbusier in Europe and Frank Lloyd Wright in the United States refusing to be categorized by traditional architectural styles.
 It was certainly atypical for monumental classical church buildings to be constructed in cities around this time, yet Saint Joseph's Oratory was one of the largest buildings in Montreal when it was constructed, and was designed in Renaissance Revival exterior with an Art Deco interior.
 The basilica, as it stands today, comprises many parts, including the Crypt Church, located underneath the basilica, the Votive Chapel, between the Crypt and the rock of Mount-Royal, the Shrine, which encompasses the nave, apse and transept, and the dome, which is the largest church dome in Canada and the third largest in the world.

 During the summer solstice, the setting sun is perfectly aligned with the center line of the main steps that lead up to (and into) the basilica.
 Every year around that time, people sit on the steps to watch the sunset.
 The main aisle inside the basilica, and even the cross on the altar, are also in perfect alignment with the setting sun on the longest day of the year.
 Sunlight enters the basilica through some windows and doors.

+On the day of the total solar eclipse, Monday April 8, 2024, the steps and surrounding areas were filled to capacity with people there to experience the eclipse.
+Totality occurred at 3:26pm for about 85 seconds.
+The temperature was about 15C.
+Although the eastern part of the sky was clear, the southwestern part, where the sun was, had cirrus clouds that muted some of the effects of the eclipse.
+However, the diamond ring effects, corona with prominences, and planets Venus and Jupiter were all visible to the unaided eye.
+The spectators cheered and applauded as totality started.
+After totality some people sang "You Are My Sunshine".
+A sun rainbow halo formed in the cirrus clouds, and a jet flying across the halo left a contrail with a contrail shadow.
+Most of the snow from the snowstorm 5 days earlier had melted.